New Year Brings New Coordinated System for Helping Trafficked and Exploited Victims

 In addition, meetings were held with the identified service providers in the pilot regions, including the Delores Barr Weaver Policy Center (co-creator of Open Doors) and Children’s Home Society of Florida.
 The Open Doors team also began meeting with regional coalitions around the state, and is committed to engaging all anti-trafficking coalitions within the pilot regions.

-If you have any information you would like to share or questions regarding Open Doors, please feel free to call 850-425-2621 or email Robyn Metcalf at email@example.com
+If you have any information you would like to share or questions regarding the Open Doors Outreach Network, please feel free to call 850-425-2621 or email Robyn Metcalf at firstname.lastname@example.org

 Please feel free to share this update with others, and encourage them to subscribe to our mailing list.
 We plan to send regular updates as work progresses.